renovatebot/renovate/docs/usage/docker.md

 By default, Renovate preserves the precision level specified in the Docker images.
 For example, if the existing image is pinned at `myimage:1.1` then Renovate only proposes upgrades to `myimage:1.2` or `myimage:1.3`.
-This means that you'll not get upgrades to a more specific versions like `myimage:1.2.0` or `myimage:1.3.0`.
+This means that you will not get upgrades to a more specific versions like `myimage:1.2.0` or `myimage:1.3.0`.
-Renovate does not yet support "pinning" an imprecise version to a precise version, e.g. from `myimage:1.2` to `myimage:1.2.0`, but it's a feature we'd like to work on one day.
+Renovate does not yet support "pinning" an imprecise version to a precise version, e.g. from `myimage:1.2` to `myimage:1.2.0`, but it's a feature we would like to work on one day.

 ## Version compatibility